Coventh/nextjs-blog/README.md

 - Commit and push your changes to GitHub
 - Test your code before submitting a pull request.
 - Respect the code of conduct and be kind to other contributors.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or feedback about this project, feel free to contact me at [tehseen.type@gmail.com](mailto:tehseen.type@gmail.com).